muziyongshixin/pytorch-DCGAN-Humanface/README.md

 ﻿# pytorch-DCGAN-Humanface
 ## Introduction
-Pytorch implementation of  Deep Convolutional Generative Adversarial Networks (DCGAN) [2] for humanface datasets,witch can genarate some beautiful girls' face.
+This is a Pytorch implementation of  Deep Convolutional Generative Adversarial Networks (DCGAN) [2] for humanface datasets,witch can genarate some beautiful girls' face.

 This project is inspired by this blog :https://zhuanlan.zhihu.com/p/26639135